 One of the biggest benefits of working with an agency that specializes in financial institutions is that they contain a wealth of knowledge and experience within your area of products and services.
 They can help execute successful campaigns because they've seen what does and doesn't work.
 They can also implement effective tactics between clients so you will benefit from the success of other institutions.

 For this reason, you'll want to ask how an agency handles clients in competitive marketplaces to ensure your competitor won't be executing the same campaign tactics you are.

-Although inbound is not a "set it and forget it" approach to marketing and sales, working with an agency allows internal staff to stay focused on immediate needs while the agency builds out campaign elements for future launch.
+Although inbound is not a "set it and forget it" approach to marketing and sales, working with an agency allows internal staff to stay focused on immediate needs while the agency builds out campaign elements for future launches.
 We have found that most institutions that try to implement inbound on their own lose momentum when the organization's next big product or software launch or upgrade comes along.

 An agency gives you a team of experienced people at a fraction of the cost of hiring a new employee to keep inbound campaigns on target and on schedule.

 Choosing the right agency: At FI GROW Solutions we're a teaching agency.
 That means we train Community Bank and Credit Union employees to use the same tools and understand the same methodologies we're using.
 We strive to empower staff to be able to run an effective campaign any time they would like to, with or without our support.
 We're not an agency that keeps all the secrets to ourselves and only allows restricted access to the software.
 We're fully transparent and it's our goal to become a trusted partner at your financial institution.

 Our proven process is: Assessment > Strategy > Training > Implementation > Measure > Start Again.
 You'll notice that training comes before implementation.
 That's because we want to ensure that your staff are fully aware of what we're doing, and why we're doing it before anything goes to market.
 This is different than most agency partners.